feathersjs-ecosystem/feathers-vuex/docs/service-module.md

 - `ids {Array}` - an array of plain ids representing the ids that belong to each object in the `keyedById` map.
 - `keyedById {Object}` - a hash map keyed by the id of each item.
+- `copiesById {Object}` - objects cloned with Model.clone()
 - `currentId {Number|String}` - the id of the item marked as current.
 - `copy {Object}` - a deep copy of the current item at the moment it was marked as current.
 You can make changes to the copy without modifying the `current`.
 You can then use the `commitCopy` mutation to save the changes as the `current` or `rejectCopy` to revert `copy` to once again match `current`.
 You may prefer to use the new [clone API]() for [managing multiple copies with model instances](./common-patterns.md#Multiple-Copies).
 - `servicePath {String}` - the full service path, even if you alias the namespace to something else.
 - `modelName {String}` - the key in the $FeathersVuex plugin where the model will be found.
-- `autoRemove {Boolean` - indicates that this service will not automatically remove results missing from subsequent requests.
+- `autoRemove {Boolean}` - indicates that this service will not automatically remove results missing from subsequent requests.
 Only use with feathers-rest.
 Default is false.
+- `enableEvents {Boolean}` - Listens to socket.io events when available
+- `addOnUpsert {Boolean}` -  Add new records pushed by 'updated/patched' socketio events into store, instead of discarding them
+- `diffOnPatch {Boolean}` - Only send changed data on patch
+- `skipRequestIfExists {Boolean}` - For get action, if the record already exists in store, skip the remote request
+- `preferUpdate {Boolean}`, // When true, calling model.save() will do an update instead of a patch.
 - `replaceItems {Boolean}` - When set to true, updates and patches will replace the record in the store instead of merging changes.
 Default is false
 - `idField {String}` - the name of the field that holds each item's id. *Default: `'id'`*
 - `paginate {Boolean}` - Indicates if the service has pagination turned on.